-There is a comprehensive network of mountain refuges all over the French Alps providing shelter and food to climbers, walkers and mountaineers.
+There is a comprehensive network of mountain refuges all over the French Alps, providing shelter and food to climbers, walkers and mountaineers.

 The guardians and their team live in the refuges for the summer and make their living out of the food and drinks they sell to mountaineers, walkers and climbers.

 Supplies are helicoptered into the refuges at the beginning of the season.
 After that they are physically carried in by the guardian and their team, friends and family !

 Toilets tend to be dry toilets, water will be directed from a mountain spring and power is usually solar with gas bottles used in the kitchens for cooking.

-It is important that you take out everything you carry in to the refuges including any rubbish you create.
-There are no bin lorries in the mountains!!
+It is important that you take out everything you carry into the refuges including any rubbish you create.
+There are no bin lorries in the mountains !

 At the refuge you will get dinner and breakfast and sleep in dormitory style accommodation.
-There is a solar powered shower at the refuge as well as a waterfall with natural pools if you prefer a fresher bath !!
+There is a solar powered shower at the refuge as well as a waterfall with natural pools if you prefer a fresher bath !

-Other popular choices are Les Souffles, le Pigeonnier and the Vallonpiere - all recently refurbished CAF refuges accessible from the dramatic Valgaudemar valley and the Refuge de L'Ecole in Dormillouse, the last permanently habited village, only accessible on foot, in the Alps!
+Other popular choices are Les Souffles, le Pigeonnier and the Vallonpierre - all recently refurbished CAF refuges accessible from the dramatic Valgaudemar valley and the Refuge de L'Ecole in Dormillouse, the last permanently habited village, only accessible on foot, in the Alps!